Types Of Mortgage Refinance: Which Option Is Right For You?

 A USDA Streamline Refinance allows borrowers of USDA loans with little equity in their homes to potentially lower their interest rate and change their loan term while avoiding the need for additional appraisals or inspections on their property.

 Depending on your specific qualifications – including whether the mortgaged property is your primary residence, the age of and number of payments made on your original loan, your DTI ratio and your credit score – you can choose between a USDA Standard Streamline or a USDA Streamline-Assist Refinance.
+We don’t offer USDA loans at this time.

 7. Reverse Mortgage